contentful/vault/README.md

 ```

 Vault uses a worker thread to request updates from the Sync API and reflect the changes in its database.
-Once sync is completed, Vault will fire a broadcast with the action `Vault.ACTION_SYNC_COMPLETE`.
+Once sync is completed, Vault fires a broadcast with the action `Vault.ACTION_SYNC_COMPLETE`.

 Providing a `SyncCallback` results in it beeing invoked once sync is completed: